saymrwulf/tensorflow/notes.md

 2016-09-25T21:31:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (tensorflow) 2016-09-25T20:32:00 - Implementing approach from a new paper read last night (tensorflow) 2016-09-25T07:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)
+2003 paper) (tensorflow) 2016-09-25T20:32:00 - Implementing approach from a new paper read last night (tensorflow) 2016-09-25T07:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2016-10-04T23:22:00 - Minor doc updates: linking to article on quantization (tensorflow)